 In December of 1941, Captain Sundt was assigned to the 607th Tank Destroyer Battalion as the Executive Officer and also the S-3 Officer, eventually assuming command at the rank of Major on April 7, 1942.
 He was to lead the unit throughout World War II at the rank of Lieutenant Colonel.
 He was lightly wounded on August 17, 1944, while reconnoitering gun positions and at one point, assisted two enlisted men in manning a gun near Le Bourg St. Leonard, France, during the battle known as The Falaise Pocket.
 All three of the men earned Silver Stars for their actions.

 There were three task forces named after, and commanded by, LTC Sundt.
 The first one was in October, 1944, while the unit was attached to the 95th Infantry Division.
 The other two were in March and April, 1945, while the 607th was attached to the 87th Infantry Division.
+On June 28, 1945, hewas transferred to the 7th Tank Destroyer Group.
 In addition to the Silver Star, he earned the following awards: an Oak Leaf Cluster for the Silver Star, Legion of Merit with one Oak Leaf Cluster, Bronze Star, Purple Heart, French Legion of Honor and the French Croix de guerre.
 Following the end of hostilities, Harald spent a year with the Occupation Forces, during which Roberta and their 3 sons (Richard born in 1935, Charles in 1938 and Danny in 1943) joined him in Marburg, Germany.